Stunkymonkey/stunkymonkey.de/content/blog/3d-printer.md

 +++
 title = "Improve an ANET A8"
-description = "report all the improvments I did to the ANET A8 3D-printer" tags = [
+description = "report all the improvements I did to the ANET A8 3D-printer" tags = [
   "diy",
   "3d-printing",